pingcap/docs/tidb-cloud/tidb-cloud-billing-dm.md

     ![Cross-AZ traffic charges](/media/tidb-cloud/dm-billing-cross-az-fees.png)

 - If the Data Migration job and the TiDB cluster are not in the same AZ, cross-AZ traffic charges are incurred when the Data Migration job writes data to the target TiDB cluster.
+In addition, if the Data Migration job and the TiDB cluster are not in the same AZ (or region) with the source database, cross-AZ (or cross-region) traffic charges are incurred when the Data Migration job collects data from the source database.

     ![Cross-region and cross-AZ traffic charges](/media/tidb-cloud/dm-billing-cross-region-and-az-fees.png)